DSLituiev/lab-keras-r/running-docker-containers.md

     https://job-000000-0000-0000.jobs-staging.neu.ro

 replacing 000000-0000-0000 with what you see in the line.
 When prompted for a login and password, use `rstudio` for both.
-In 5/30's structured discussion, we will go over how to train a neural network in the cloud.
+You should then see an Rstudio interface.
+In 5/30's structured discussion, we will go over how to train a neural network in the cloud using this.